We strongly advise that you DO NOT buy a mouthpiece/automatic toothbrush.*

 Many lack the evidence to support the pre-sale claims they make.

-Poor cleaning results – the evidence
+Poor cleaning results: the evidence from our testing

 To demonstrate the poor cleaning results that these products currently offer, take a look at the photos below.